 The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, and accounts payables that are denominated in foreign currency.
-As of December 31, 2021 and 2020, an appreciating (depreciating) of 0.1% of the NTD against the USD and JPY would have increased or decreased the profit from continuing operations before tax by \$501 thousand and \$408 thousand, respectively while all other variables were remained constant.
+As of December 31, 2022 and 2021, an appreciating (depreciating) of 0.1% of the NTD against the USD and JPY would have increased or decreased the profit from before income tax by \$420 thousand and \$501 thousand, respectively while all other variables were remained constant.
 The analysis was performed on the same basis for comparative periods.